Philipp Haller and Stephen Tu

 Note that a name can only be registered with a single (alive) actor at

 a time.
-For example, to register an actor A as 'myActor
+For example, to register an actor A as 'myActor, and then

 until A terminated.
 This requirement applies across all ports, so